GameDevCoder/portfolio/_clients/tayutau.md

 From October 1st 2013 to November 1st 2013, I worked as a **Graphics Programmer** at Tayutau in Shinjuku, Tokyo.

-I was hired as a "Temp" from an application and game development staffing company.
+I was contracted out to Tayutau from a game development staffing company.

-The company has since changed its name, rebranding itself as "[Amata](https://amata.co.jp/en/works/game-development){: target="_blank"}".

 &nbsp;